Feel the Rush in Langlade County!

 In addition to rafting, paddling, and fishing, Langlade County offers several swimming opportunities.
 Swimmers can choose from many different beaches or the Clara R. McKenna Aquatic Center.

-Bikers can choose from the Nicolet Roche Trail, Jack Lake Trail, City of Antigo Single Track Moutain Bike Trail, Moccasin Lake Trail, Gartzke Flowage Trail.
+Like to mountain bike?
+Bikers can choose from the Nicolet Roche Trail, Jack Lake Trail, City of Antigo Single Track Moutain Bike Trail, Moccasin Lake Trail, or Gartzke Flowage Trail.
 Road biking enthusiasts can ride miles of quiet, lightly traveled county roadways.
 For shorter road biking routes, try Antigo’s City Bike Route and Antigo Springbrook Trail.

 Langlade presents an amazing array of winter activities.
 Snowmobilers can look forward to 530 miles of snowmobile trails groomed by 10 different clubs.
 Cross-country skiers can choose from six excellent trails, including Gartzke Flowage Trail, Jack Lake Trail, Kettlebowl Ski Trail, Mocassin Lake Ski Trail, and Springbrook Trail right in Antigo.
 Gartzke Flowage, Moccasin Lake, and Jack Lake trails also offer snowshoeing.
 Langlade County even offers a sled dog training area!